tskulbru/NBMaterialDialogIOS/README.md

 pod "NBMaterialDialogIOS"
 ```

+## Usage
+To set up your own color scheme, set your colors in `NBConfig`

+MaterialDialog supports any kind of UIView as its content, so if you want you can provide a scrollview if need be.

+More information on how you should use the different components, see the example project.

 ## Author

 Torstein Skulbru

 ## License

-NBMaterialDialogIOS is available under the MIT license.
-See the LICENSE file for more info.
+_NBMaterialDialogIOS_ is available under the MIT license.

+> See the [LICENSE file](LICENSE) for more info.